 Family disputes and the prospect of divorce are extremely stressful, from both a personal and a legal perspective.
-Despite the personal stress involved, it is important to address the important legal complexities surrounding the issues of divorce, separation, child custody, support, etc. in an efficient and professional manner in order to ensure a better future.
+Despite the personal stress involved, it is important to address the legal complexities surrounding divorce, separation, child custody, support, etc. in an efficient and professional manner to ensure a better future.

 Let the family lawyers at Bronson Jones & Company LLP help you through the legal challenges that you face at this difficult time.
 You will need someone trustworthy and compassionate to guide you towards a solution that suits you.

 We offer legal services for various categories of family law, including:

 When a couple gets divorced, the spouse who is the higher income earner will likely have to pay spousal support to the ex-spouse in order to keep their respective standards of living equal.
 A few factors play an important role in establishing the value of the spousal support payments.

 In a divorce, the child’s best interests are of the utmost importance.
 Child support is paid to maintain the standard of living that the child enjoyed when the marriage was intact.
 Whether or not the parent sees or takes care of the child, he/she has a legal duty to provide financial support.

 Divorcing from your spouse can cause friction with respect to property ownership.
 Without a proper prenuptial agreement or other documents to support your ownership of the property that you brought into the relationship, you will have to take legal action to safeguard your rights.

 When you decide to live with your partner without getting married, a cohabitation agreement can help you to protect your rights.
 Since the couple might one day split up, defining individual interests and assets and safeguarding them is important to avoid conflict in the future.